braek/braek.github.io/_drafts/install.md

 As you can see: there is no longer a red message, because LIRC is now installed and configured.

 If your IR blaster (hardware) is properly built and connected on the Raspberry Pi, you should now be able to control LEGO Power Functions through this web interface!

+## Video

+This video demonstrates how the LEGO IR Blaster works.

+TODO: YouTube video